Mahou Shoujo Nante Mouiidesukara: Characters

 Yuzuka’s mother.
 She accidentally witnesses Yuzuka's transformation, and grows special interests in the magical girl status of her daughter.
+She can also see Miton, which implies that she was once a magical girl or at least has the aptitude of one.

 Media

 Manga

 The series, written and illustrated by Sui Futami, began publication on Earth Star Entertainment's Comic Earth Star website on 31 March 2015.
 As of August 2022, series have ended with 43 chapters published.
 Last one have a web published date on; 27 June 2018.